leonorae/HereItIs/PAGE_TESTING.md

    - Check that events are sorted by date
    - Confirm that only future events are displayed

-2. Test: Responsive design
+2. Test: Filtering events by genre
-   - Check that the page layout adjusts appropriately for desktop, tablet, and mobile views
+   - Confirm that filtering events by genre displays only correct events

-3. Test: Navigation functionality
+4. Test: Navigation functionality
-   - Ensure all navigation links are working and lead to correct pages
+   - Ensure navigation links (about page, event details links, artist profile links, all artists page) are working and lead to correct pages

-4. Test: Event recommendations
+5. Test: Responsive design
-   - Verify that event recommendations are displayed based on user's location (if available)
+   - Check that the page layout adjusts appropriately for various page sizes (desktop, tablet, and mobile views)

 ## 2. Event Page